 - shared the feedback with the relevant managers who were developing the service

 - WPCC continued to meet to review progress

 The new Front Door Number is clear, it refers to parent and carers, and tells them the options they can press.

-You should include a line on the website that sets out the LO is about, Services for children and Young People with SEND.
+You should include a line on the website that sets out the Local Offer is about, Services for children and Young People with SEND

 - this has been added to the front page of the website

 - there is also a page with a more detailed description of the Local Offer on the homepage, drafted in collaboration with WPCC